-In the age of consumerism, Internet and word-of-mouth being stronger than ever, we stopped buying “products”.
-Instead we are buying User Experience.
+In the age of consumerism, the Internet and word-of-mouth being stronger than ever, we stopped buying “products”.
+Instead, we are buying User Experience.
 We buy moments of pleasure and satisfaction.
 We also make trade-offs, but this is a topic for another post…

 Just a few examples (while the complete list will take forever to read):